GargiBalamwar/GargiBalamwar/README.md

 - 👋 Hi, I’m @GargiBalamwar
 - 👀 I’m interested in learning new technical things
-- 🌱 I’m currently learning coading, web development and many more
+- 🌱 I’m currently learning coding, web development, and many more

 <!---